howerj/subleq-vhdl/readme.md

 * [ ] Get implementation working in hardware (need an FPGA board for this)
 * [ ] Improve the SUBLEQ Core and system
   * [ ] Find way of interacting with other hardware
-  * [ ] Currently there is no way for the SUBLEQ core to signal that it is waiting on I/O. A `paused` line when either the `pause` line is asserted, or when we are waiting for input or output would suffice (we can determine why from other signals).
+  * [x] Currently there is no way for the SUBLEQ core to signal that it is waiting on I/O. A `paused` line when either the `pause` line is asserted, or when we are waiting for input or output would suffice (we can determine why from other signals).
   * [ ] Optimize SUBLEQ design for slice area (and speed if possible)
-  * [ ] Instead of loading hexadecimal files, load the original signed decimal files, this would simplify the build process and allow `hex.c` to be removed.
+  * [x] Instead of loading hexadecimal files, load the original signed decimal files, this would simplify the build process and allow `hex.c` to be removed.
+    * [ ] Allow multiple numbers per line.
   * [ ] Use the UART from Nandland instead of my own, it appears to be smaller and simpler (which would aid in simulation).
 * [x] Using Graphviz online, make a state-machine diagram